google-research/pyreach/pyreach/gyms/docs/gym_api.md

 *   `"command"`: Must be specified as an integer where:

     *   0: Means do nothing.
+No `PyReachError` is raised if either the `pose` or `joint_angles` keys are present in the action.

     *   1: Means set the joint angles.
-The `"joint_angles"` key must be present when `"command"` is 1.
-It is an error if the `"pose"` key is present when `"command"` is 1.
+The `"joint_angles"` key must be present when `"command"` is 1 and `PyReachError` is raised if the `"pose"` key is present.

-    *   2: Means set the pose.
-The `"pose"` key must be present when `"command"` is 2.
-It is an error if the `"joint_angles"` key is present when `"command"` is 1.
+    *   2: Means set the pose as modified by the `apply_tip_adjust_transform` option specified in the arm configuration.
+When `apply_tip_adjust_transform` is `True`, it is equivalent to command 4 below; otherwise, it is equivalent to command 5 below.

     *   3: Means to immediately stop any arm motion that is already in progress.

+    *   4: Means set the pose without applying the tool tip transform.
+The `pose` key must be present as an `np.ndarray` of the form (x, y, z, rx, ry, rz), where (x, y, z) specifies the final "wrist" position and (rx, ry, rz) specifies the final "wrist" pose using angle-axis format.
+In synchronous mode, the subsequent returned `pose` observation should be close to the `pose` passed in.

+    *   5: Means set the pose applying the tool tip transform.
+The `pose` key must be present as an `np.ndarray` of the form (x, y, z, rx, ry, rz), where (x, y, z) specifies the final tip_ position and (rx, ry, rz) specifies the final tip pose using angle-axis format.
+In synchronous mode, the subsequent returned `tip_pose` observation should be close to the `pose` passed in.

-    An value that is not 0, 1, or 2 is not allowed and results in a `PyReachError` exception.
+    An value that is not between 0 and 5 inclusive is not allowed and results in a `PyReachError` exception.

 *   `controller`: Specifies the controller to use.
 It is an index into an a list of controller names specified at configuration time.
 Typically, the first